MathisBurger/thi-quote-plugin/README.md

 ***~Der eine Anwendungsfall für den SAP keine Lösung hat.***

-This is a chrome extension explicitly built to generate bibliography from the THI library.
+This is a Chrome extension explicitly built to generate bibliography from the THI library.
 It can be used by opening the extension popup while in the current tab there is a supported source.

 **NOTE: This project is no official THI project.
 It is a personal project and I do not take responsibility for wrong quotes.
 It is strongly recommended to check every quote on your own.**

+## Installation

+1. Download the .zip file from the latest release
+2. Unzip it to a destination you want.
+3. Open `chrome://extensions` in your Chrome instance.
+4. Press `Load unpacked` and select your unzipped folder
+5. Your done!

 ## Supported ways to cite